evan-23J/Service-Desk-Tickets-CLI/README.md

    User registered Succesfully!

 #### Threat Model
-See `/docs/threat-model.pdf` for the threat models and documentation.
+See `/docs/ThreatModel.pdf` for the threat model and documentation.

 #### Security Audit